 Think of the competition structure as being similar to a major league sports team.
 The team is a business that earns revenue at their own stadium along with a share in the broadcast revenue of the league.
 A lot of people can play baseball, but only the best players with the best business managers, trainers and team can achieve greatness.
 Success depends on the effort and strategy of each team of sportsmen, actors, professionals and entrepreneurs as they compete to turn their hero into a superhero!

-No. There are no fees to “try out”, for a team.
-Until 30 teams are qualified, and they have agreed on their competition date there are no fees or obligations.
+No. Join this website and you can be picked for a team if somebody likes your profile and forum posts and then you can help the team from home.
+If you decide to actively compete, you do have qualification and training expenses depending on your team position.
+You decide on your own training and qualification expenses or have a team owner pay them for you.
+Until 30 teams are qualified, and they have agreed on their competition date there are no other fees or obligations.
 Also, similar to major league sports teams, a few teams may have investors that pay the players and their expenses along with making them shareholders.
+Each team decides how they will operate and what their expenses or income will be.

 Lets assume you 100% fail in your business and there is no broadcast revenue!
-(If you are a passenger and not on a team, these prices do not apply) Only people on a team could expect to deduct airfare, equipment, food, accommodation, training and other expenses on their taxes and you will have to calculate this yourself.
-Right off the bat, with these tax deductions, your expenses should be less than your typical vacation.
+Only people on a team could expect to deduct airfare, equipment, food, accommodation, training and other expenses on their taxes and you will have to calculate this yourself.
+Right off the bat, with these tax deductions, your expenses should be far less than your typical vacation even if you earn zero revenue.

 Think of this sailboat as a production studio.
 We are renting the production studio to the 30 production companies (teams).
 We are the parent company.
 We are providing a licensed captain and other crew, administration and production help.
-We are not covering your production costs and we can not estimate them.
+We are not covering your production or business costs and we can not estimate them.
 Your production format and costs are up to you whether it is a gopro or a full production crew.
-We are not going to include your production expenses because part of the competition is the business and skill strategy to produce a high quality low cost episode, especially if you use simple production equipment such as a cell phone or a go pro.
-A cell phone can produce broadcast quality video, if you have the skill to use it.
+We are not going to include your production expenses because part of the competition is the business strategy to produce a high quality low cost episode.
+This is especially true if you use simple production equipment such as a cell phone or a go pro with a tremendous amount of skill.
+A cell phone can produce broadcast quality video and sound, if you have the talent to use it.

 If you research the rental price of a boat this size it is in the $20,000 / week price range with a two person crew.